alephium/docs/docs/Leman Network Upgrade.md

 As well as an update on the state of preparation for the upgrade itself [here](https://medium.com/@alephium/the-leman-upgrade-2-232e3374abc4).

+And a Technical Talk about the features introduced with the Leman Network Upgrade [here](https://www.youtube.com/watch?v=n7ycJUIfbVg)

 ## Improved devX experience for developers